qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

 * In the :guilabel:`Layers list`, right-click on the :guilabel:`Streets` layer.
 * Select :guilabel:`Properties` from the menu that appears.
 * Switch to the :guilabel:`Style` tab in the dialog that appears.
-* Click on the button labeled :guilabel:`Change`, with a square showing the current color of the :guilabel:`Streets` layer.
+* Click on the button labelled :guilabel:`Change`, with a square showing the current color of the :guilabel:`Streets` layer.
 * Select a new color in the dialog that appears.
 * Click :guilabel:`OK`.